mosip/documentation/docs/auth-credential-partner.md

 ### Generating the API Key

-•	Partner logins after the Partner Policy Mapping is approved by the Partner admin and generates the API key with an unique label
+Partner logins after the Partner Policy Mapping is approved by the Partner admin and generates the API key with an unique label.
+To do so,

+1. Partner clicks `Partner Policy Mapping` on the left navigation pane.
+2. From the actions menu, click **Generate API Key**.
+3. Partner enters a unique value for the `Label` field.
+4. Click **Generate**.

+The API key is generated and can be used by the partner.

 ![](_images/auth-partner-generate-apikey-option.PNG)